-|Babak Nasiri1, Naser Khezerloy Aghdam1, Ahmad Separham1, Ramin Salmasi1, Nilgoon Daviran1, Raziyeh Parizad2, Mohammadreza Taban Sadeghi 1|
+|Babak Nasiri1, Naser Khezerloy Aghdam1, Ahmad Separham1, Ramin Salmasi1, Nilgoon Daviran1, Raziyeh Parizad2, Mohammadreza Taban Sadeghi1

-|1 Cardiovascular Research Center, Tabriz University of Medical Sciences, Tabriz, Iran
+|1Cardiovascular Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

 2Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

-Viewed : 35 times
+Viewed : 2679 times

-Downloaded : times.
+Downloaded : 1733 times.

-Results:The mean age of the participants were 59.7 years.
-The most frequent type of water in the residence areas was soft water.
-The highest frequency in terms of the severity of atherosclerosis was in group 4 and 3.
-No significant relationship was found between the severity of atherosclerosis and calcium level of water and between the severity of atherosclerosis and magnesium level of water.
+Results:The mean age of the participants was 59.7 years and the most frequent type of water in the residential areas was the soft water.
+Further, the highest frequency related to the severity of atherosclerosis belonged to groups 4 and 3, respectively.
+Based on the results, no significant relationship was found either between the severity of atherosclerosis and calcium level of water or the severity of atherosclerosis and magnesium level of water.

-Conclusion: Results show that no significant relationship between could be found between the levels of calcium and magnesium in the drinking water of the patients residing in East Azerbaijan Province and their severity of atherosclerosis.Our findings suggest that the drinking water of the Province can be divided into hard and soft water and the severity of atherosclerosis of the patients is independent of the hardness of drinking water in their residences.
+Conclusions: In general, the results revealed that there was no significant relationship between the levels of calcium and magnesium in the drinking water of the patients residing in East Azerbaijan province and their severity of atherosclerosis.
+The findings further suggest that the drinking water of the province can be divided into hard and soft water and the severity of atherosclerosis of the patients is independent of the hardness of the drinking water in their residences.